cmbant/getdist/README.rst

 Check the dependencies listed in the next section are installed.
 You can then use the getdist module from your scripts, or use the GetDist GUI (*getdist-gui* command).

+Once installed, the best way to get up to speed is probably to read through the `Plot Gallery and tutorial <http://getdist.readthedocs.org/en/latest/plot_gallery.html>`_.

 Dependencies
 =============